izzeddin62/alu-shell/io_redirections_and_filters/README.md

 ### 3-twofiles
 The script prints the content of the `/etc/passwd` and `etc/hosts` files.
 ### 4-lastlines
-The script prints the last 10 line of the `/etc/passwd` file.
+The script prints the last 10 lines of the `/etc/passwd` file.
+### 5-firstlines
+The scripts prints the first 10 lines of the `/etc/passwd` file.